 - (1) Attracting students.
 To do this, New College needs to improve its academic offerings, marketing, infrastructure, co-curriculars, extracurriculars, student life, and food options. - (2) Improving infrastructure.
 New College must improve its infrastructure by adding additional buildings, as well as renovating existing buildings.
 Inadequate residence halls, aging academic spaces, and growing deferred maintenance make it difficult to recruit top students and faculty.
 Our technological infrastructure also fails to meet the expectations of students and employees. - (3) Improving student life.
-New College has not historically provided a strong student life experience outside of the classroom.
-To meet student expectations, we must add an athletics program, improve the residential experience, ensure quality of food program and add more food options, and provide campus events that enhance the college experience.
+NCF has not historically provided a strong out-of-classroom experience.
+To meet student expectations, we must add an athletics program, improve the residential experience, improve dining services, and provide campus events that enhance the college experience.
+We will enhance athletics on campus, adding more competitive teams and providing greater support for the existing club sports.